bpannier/simpletr64/docs/index.rst

     >>> print(device.getSystemInfo().manufactureName)
     "AVM"

-Also please see the `tools <https://github.com/bpannier/simpletr64/tree/master/simpletr64/tools>`_ which have been provided with this library, these demonstrates the full functionality.
+Also please see the `scripts <https://github.com/bpannier/simpletr64/tree/master/simpletr64/bin>`_ which have been provided with this library, these demonstrates the full functionality.

 Documentation